The Brady Bunch Episode #1

 They all head back to the hotel.
 “If there’s one thing that’s better than a honeymoon for two, it’s a honeymoon for eight.”
 What?
 Why you stupid, Carol?
 It’s more than eight since they brought the animals along.
 Seriously?
 The episode ends with them all marching up the stairs.

-The Brady Bunch was a fun show and I still watch it from time to time.
+I hope you enjoyed my review of The Brady Bunch Episode #1.
 Check back soon to see my review of episode two.
 Click here to see my Brady Bunch items for sale.
 See you soon!